 To fully describe the geomagnetic field it is necessary to either measure the intensity and two angles of direction or three orthogonal components.
 The angles are declination (the deviation of the local geomagnetic field lines from geographic north) and inclination (the angle of intersection with the Earth's surface).
 Orthogonal components are commonly chosen to be X, Y and Z for the directions towards geographic north, east and vertically down, respectively.
 Common units used to describe the geomagnetic field are nanoTesla (nT=10-9T) or microTesla (µT=10-6T) , with Tesla in fact being the unit for magnetic flux density.

 When a measurement of the geomagnetic field is taken at any given point and time, the resulting value contains the superposition of fields having different origins and varying in magnitude: the core field, the lithospheric field, the external fields and the electromagnetically induced field.
 In 1838 Gauss, using spherical harmonic functions, developed a method to describe the geomagnetic field globally, providing a rough separation between internal and external contributions to the geomagnetic field.
 Geomagnetic field models based on spherical harmonics are still widely used, but due to the multitude of sources, a strict separation of all contributions is not feasible.
-The figure below shows a magnetic core field values from such a model for the Earth's surface, calculated using data from the CHAMP and Swarm magnetic field satellites and magnetic observatories.
+The following figure shows a map of the field strength distribution from such a model of the core field calculated from data from the CHAMP and Swarm satellites and from ground based geomagnetic observatories.
 An interesting feature of the core field is the so-called South Atlantic Anomaly.
 This is a large area of very low field intensity (less than 20µT) over South America, the southern Atlantic and southern Africa.

 The core field is also subject to temporal variations, known as secular variation.
 From CHAMP(2006) and Swarm (2016) data we can see that the field has been decreasing further in parts of the South Atlantic Anomaly by up to 3.5 during the past 10 years.
 However, it is obvious that the magnetic field does not change uniformly over the Earth.
 While the overall strength of the dipole field is decreasing, there exist a few regions where the field strength is increasing, e.g. over the Indian Ocean and Europe.